Nitrodist/presentations/2017-01-23-production-debugging-in-aws-elasticbeanstalk/production-debugging-in-aws-elasticbeanstalk.md

 ![inline](request-flow-not-authorized.png)

-^ Googling it revealed that it maps to a http status code - 401 unauthorized (next slide).
+^ Googling it revealed that it maps to a http status code - 401 unauthorized.

+^ Who is familiar with http status codes?

 ---